Kurken Alemshah: Biography

 Following his graduation, Alemshah joined the faculty of the Paris branch of the Murat-Raphaelian school, where he organized the Giligia choir, performing not only in Paris, but also traveling to Venice, directing the choir in an all-Komitas program at St. Mark's Square.
 Alemshah continued to introduce the Armenian song to all music lovers: he presented Tchouhadjian's popular comic opera Leblebidji Hor-Hor Agha (The Chickpea Vendor), and Haygagan harsanik (The Armenian Wedding), a composition put together by combining Alemshah's own melodies with popular songs.
-In 1937, Haygagan harsanik received second prize in an international competition to which twenty nations participated.
+In 1937, Haygagan harsanik received second prize in an international competition in which twenty nations participated.

 Concurrently, Alemshah conducted the Alakyaz Choir on a number of occasions, initially to mark the establishment of the Soviet regime in Armenia, and later to benefit the Armenian War Relief efforts.
 In 1939, he was appointed conductor of the Sipan-Komitas Chorus.
 He conducted Tigranian's opera Anush and performed the Armenian Divine Liturgy in a number of French cathedrals.